duncdrum/cbdb-data/README.md

 # CBDB in TEI
-*CBDB in TEI* brings the [China Biographical Database](http://projects.iq.harvard.edu/cbdb/home) to [eXist-db](http://exist-db.org/exist/apps/homepage/index.html) by converted into [TEI](http://www.tei-c.org/index.xml).
+*CBDB in TEI* brings the data of the [China Biographical Database](http://projects.iq.harvard.edu/cbdb/home) to [eXist-db](http://exist-db.org/exist/apps/homepage/index.html) by converting it into [TEI](http://www.tei-c.org/index.xml).

 Currently, the application focuses on the data conversion, and integration of the contents with other TEI tools in exist-db.
-For a more detailed account please consult the [Documentation](#Documentation) below.
+For a more detailed account please consult the [Documentation](#documentation) below.
 Future updates will bring the familiar query tools of *CBDB* to the browser along with means for exporting and visualizing the data.
 Because *CBDB* consists of roughly ~350k records, users are strongly encouraged to use *cbdb in TEI* in combination with an xml database, see [installation](#Installation) below.

 The current release ``0.6`` is based on the ``20150202`` version of *CBDB*.

 ## Requirements